LucHermitte/lh-vim-lib/doc/Project.md

 associated to the specified project, and remove the project and its subprojects from the list of all known projects.

+Note: the variant `:Project :bd` is purposely not implemented.

 ## 3.2.
 Power User

 Here are a few other use cases and alternative ways of doing things in case you